 Financial forecasting is the practice of predicting future economic trends to make decisions about business strategies.

 A financial forecast is an important part of strategic planning because it helps companies understand their current situation and future prospects.
 It provides information about the resources available to meet the needs of the business and how those resources will be used in the future.
-Financial forecasts are usually prepared by the finance team throughout the year.
+Financial forecasts are usually prepared by the finance team throughout the year, with this process being sped up by financial forecasting software.
 The purpose of preparing these forecasts is to determine whether the company has enough cash flow to pay its bills and make investments that are necessary to grow the business.

 A forecast is a prediction of what might occur if certain conditions continue to exist.
 For example, a forecast would tell you that if the price of oil continues to rise at this rate, then gasoline prices will likely increase over the next six months.
 This is not a guarantee; there could be other factors that cause the price of gas to fall.
 However, it does give you some idea of what might happen.